anirud25/Low-Resource-Hallucination-Detection-in-LLMs-on-Multi-Task-Datasets/README.md

-# Low-Resource Hallucination Detection in Large Language Models
+# Low-Resource Hallucination Detection in LLMs on Multi-Task Datasets via Iterative Pseudo-Labeling Using Confidence Thresholding and Active Learning

 This repository contains the code and supporting materials for the research work
 **“Low-Resource Hallucination Detection in LLMs on Multi-Task Datasets via Iterative Pseudo-Labeling Using Confidence Thresholding and Active Learning.”**